noborus/noborus.github.io/content/ov/csv.en.md

 You can also shrink columns by enabling alignment.
 Column shrink can be toggled by pressing the s key (default) when selecting a column.

 ![Column shrink](/ov/ov-csv4.png)

+### Fixed column display

+Fixed column display is also possible.
+You can toggle it by pressing the F key (default) when selecting a column.

+### Column right alignment

+Column right alignment is also possible.
+You can toggle it by pressing the `alt+a` key (default) when selecting a column.